 - Important Skills to Cultivate Group Learning

-The benefits of group learning have spawned a wide variety of approaches, formats and styles that have, in turn, spawned related phrases like “collaborative learning”, “cooperative learning”, “peer learning” and “social learning”.
-As typically happens when a movement emerges, there are many different values, perspectives and opinions, even about which phrases to use, where and when.
+The benefits of group learning have spawned a wide variety of approaches, formats, and styles that have, in turn, spawned related phrases like “collaborative learning”, “cooperative learning”, “peer learning” and “social learning”.
+As typically happens when a movement emerges, there are many different values, perspectives, and opinions, even about which phrases to use, where, and when.

 The groups might be closely organized formal teams in which members share a common purpose, goals, structure, leadership, and methods of making decisions and solving problems.
 Or, groups might be spontaneous and informal gatherings, such as a gathering at a meeting to discuss a common topic.

 The groups might be as few as two people or as large as 20 members or more — although experts in group theory and dynamics often suggest that a group is smaller than 20; otherwise, it has an additional layer of overhead activities that are different than a small group.
-Therefore, experienced facilitators often arrange large groups to be organized into smaller ones, at least until the group learning activities are underway.
+Therefore, experienced facilitators often arrange for large groups to be organized into smaller ones, at least until the group learning activities are underway.

 The methods of learning can range from informal to formal.
 Informal learning might be casual advice shared among members or noticing sudden “aha”s that a member gets during the group’s activities.
 Formal learning is typically designed and structured to achieve certain outcomes among all members.
 For example, all of them might attend a course on time management, share their insights from the course, and then carefully document their learnings in a journal.

 Despite attending many years of schooling, many of us still do not fully understand what learning really is.
-Educators refer to learning as new knowledge, skills and abilities.
-Knowledge is information that is useful to learner somehow, for example, to achieve a goal or solve a problem.
-A skill is the expertise to actually apply that knowledge to get something done.
+Educators refer to learning as new knowledge, skills, and abilities.
+Knowledge is information that is useful to the learner somehow, for example, to achieve a goal or solve a problem.
+A skill is an expertise to actually apply that knowledge to get something done.
 Abilities are the ongoing competencies to apply that knowledge in a highly effective and efficient manner.
 As we mentioned above, learning can be informally or formally gathered.
 See: